pantheon-systems/documentation/source/_docs/support.md

 5. Click **Open Ticket**

 ## Pantheon On-Call
 Elite sites and organizations who opt for [Priority Enterprise Support](#priority-enterprise-support) can directly access Pantheon's operations response team, either via their Pantheon dashboard, or by an emergency 800-number.
-Pantheon on-call has a response time SLA of 30 minutes and immediately escalates to the on-call engineering team.
+Pantheon on-call immediately escalates to the on-call engineering team.
 The scope of on-call support is limited to emergencies and business critical issues.

 ## Priority Enterprise Support
 Priority Enterprise Support is a blanket support plan which can be purchased for any organization.
-It covers all team members and sites, adding a 2-hour SLA for ticket responses and the ability to trigger Pantheon's on-call emergency system described above.
+It covers all team members and sites, adding the ability to trigger Pantheon's on-call emergency system described above.
 [Learn more](https://pantheon.io/priority-enterprise-support).

 ## Scope of Support

 We love helping developers succeed!
-Our support plans range from basic platform support to more comprehensive SLA-backed full stack support.
+Our support plans range from basic platform support to more comprehensive SLA-backed support.
 While we have limits to the support we can provide, our [Professional Services](https://pantheon.io/docs/professional-services/) team is able to assist in areas that fall outside of support scope.
 [Contact Sales](https://pantheon.io/contact-us){.external} if your requirements fall outside the scope outlined below.

 ### Code
 Your site code belongs to you.
 If your plan includes full stack support, we can offer advice on best practices with regard to your codebase and are happy to recommend one of our agency partners or refer you to our professional services team to provide development assistance, but our support team does not change the code of our customers.
 Pantheon provides updates to the upstream for the site, which only affect core files and Pantheon-specific additions.
 It is your responsibility to ensure the upstream is not overwritten.
 If it is, updates initiated from the Dashboard will cause conflicts that you must [resolve manually](/docs/core-updates#apply-upstream-updates-manually-from-the-command-line-to-resolve-merge-conflicts) using Git.